fbacchella/fiorun/README.md

             B: "2G"
             C: "4G"

-The do_fio commands with label A, B, C will run the fio script with subtituting the variable ${size} with the respective value "1G", "2G", "4G"
+The do_fio commands with label A, B, C will run the fio script with substituting the variable ${size} with the respective value "1G", "2G", "4G"

 Variables
 =========